CodeRed77/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python v2.7 since it was recommended on LPTHW and also utilized in Metis' Intro to DS Class 2017.
+In jupyter notebooks I have access to both v2.7 and v3.0

 ### Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

 >> type in the command window: python -V